Looking for an easy way to add Instagram hashtag feeds to WordPress?

 Since you’re adding a hashtag feed, you’ll need a business Instagram account.
 So go ahead and choose that option and click Connect.

-Next, confirm your account and click the Connect Accounts button.
+Next, confirm your user account and click the Connect Accounts button.

 You can also manually connect your Instagram account by entering your Instagram Access Token and User ID.